multimedia-berkeley/location-estimation/README.md

 This project attempts to estimate the location of images/videos based off of user-defined tags.

 ## Overview

 Based on this [paper](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.799.9639&rep=rep1&type=pdf).
 This project creates a Markov random field in which each node represents an image/video and its estimated location.
 The existence of an edge between nodes indicates that the nodes share a common tag.
 On each iteration of the algorithm, the Markov random field updates each node's estimated location based on the estimated locations of that node's neighbors.

 ## Lower Level Description of the Code

-1. Delete all low locality tags (TODO: describe locality more)
+1. Delete all low locality tags (see more under the "Locality" heading below)
 2. Find the average location in the training data for each tag
     * Also calculate the variance of locations for each tag
 3. Create an undirected graph